 This is my first post in the group and looking forward to trying out the recipes from other wonderful fellow bloggers.

-This month, when I got paired up with Sandhya, I decided to try some bread recipe from her blog.
+This month, I was paired with Sandhya, I decided to try some bread recipe from her blog.
 She has an amazing collection of recipes.
-I, especially loved the collection of breads on her blog.
-Then 2-3 days back I sprained my hand and since bread making requires quite some kneading so dropped the idea.
-While browsing through her recipes I came across this Apple Rasam recipe.
+I love the collection of breads on her blog.
+Then 2-3 days back I sprained my hand, since bread making requires lot of kneading so dropped the idea.
+While browsing her recipes I came across this Apple Rasam recipe.
 I immediately knew what I have to make.
 I love Rasam but I never made Apple Rasam.
 The recipe sounded delicious with apples and this was something what I wanted, easy, quick and simple which required less work and comforting!!

 Let’s check out the recipe for Apple Rasam.

 Checkout more recipes from the blog with Apples

 - 1/4 Cup Toor/Arhar Dal/Split Pigeon Lentils